By: Team AY1920S1-CS2103T-W12-4 Since: Sep 2019 Licence: MIT

 Shortcut keys (GUI)

-Users can also switch tabs using the shortcut keys Ctrl + 1
+Users can also switch tabs using the shortcut keys Ctrl + 1 to Ctrl + 5.
+Upon using the shortcut keys,

 the following handler is triggered:

-of zero.
+TransactionFeatureParser, which has a tabIndex of zero.
 Other handler methods are similar to

-is illustrated with more details in the sequence diagram below:
+The control flow of handleShowTransaction() is illustrated with more details in the sequence diagram below:

-objects have different values for tabIndex
+FeatureParserAs the different FeatureParser objects have different values for tabIndex, a different

-index is passed, and a different FeatureParser
+index is passed, and a different FeatureParser is set as currentFeatureParser.

 After the handler method is run, the change in IchiFundParser is also detected by

-InvalidationListener , which results in a tab switch similar to how the specific commands would.
+InvalidationListener, which results in a tab switch similar to how the specific commands would.

 |